talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 ````

-In the above code :
+In the code above:

 * we create the assemble job which is based on ubuntu-latest
-* we use two actions to check the code and configure Java
+* we use two actions to check the code and configure the Java compiler.
-* we run the gradle assemble job
+* we run the gradle assemble job.

 ## Summary
-The first objective of this article was to test 3 cicd engines (GitLab, CircleCi and GitHub Action), implementing the same CI.
+The first objective of this article was to test three cicd engines (GitLab, CircleCi and GitHub Actions), implementing similar pipelines.
-While trying to implement the cicd on these engines, I quickly encountered some limitations for the first two:
+While trying to implement the cicd on these engines, we quickly encountered some limitations for the first two CICD:

-* on GitLab you can't push the result of the cicd to GitHub
+* on GitLab you can't push the result of the CICD to GitHub
-* on CircleCi the total size limit of the artefacts and their retention time were not compatible with our objectives.
+* on CircleCi maximum available space for the artefacts and their retention time were not compatible with our objectives.
   https://app.circleci.com/settings/plan/github/talk-to-the-duck/overview?return-to=https%3A%2F%2Fapp.circleci.com%2Fprojects%2Fproject-dashboard%2Fgithub%2Ftalk-to-the-duck%2F
 In this case, only the GitHub action is completely useful.

-As a conclusion I think that to set up a free CICD, it is preferable to use a CI integrated with its version manager such as GItHub Action for GitHub or GitLab CICD for GitLab.
+As a conclusion I think that to set up a free CICD, it is preferable to use a CI integrated with its version manager such as GItHub Actions for GitHub or GitLab CICD for GitLab.